Kings of Leon: Walls: 2016–2019

-When You See Yourself: 2020–present
+When You See Yourself: 2020–2023

 On March 31, 2020, the band released a live acoustic recording of its first new song in more than three years, "Going Nowhere"—later renamed "Supermarket" and be included on their eighth studio album When You See Yourself—through YouTube and various social media platforms.
 On January 1, 2021, the band teased the song "The Bandit" on Instagram, and subsequently posted five more teasers of new songs.
 The name of the album was announced on January 7, 2021, and the album was released on March 5, 2021.
 On the same day, the band released the album's two lead singles; "The Bandit" and "100,000 People".
 Like its predecessor the album was produced by Markus Dravs.

 The band became the first to sell a newly-released album in the form of a non-fungible token, a type of cryptocurrency that contains unique assets such as music and art.
 The release came in the form of three different types of tokens for three separate packages in a series called "NFT Yourself".
 They contained a special album package, a live show package, and an audiovisual package.
 The tokens were developed and hosted by YellowHeart, a ticketing platform employing blockchain technology.
 The album was the first NFT to be displayed at the Rock & Roll Hall of Fame.
 The band's NFT also became the first to be launched to outer space on Inspiration4, the all-civilian space exploration, which was auctioned as a charity campaign.

+Going independent and Can We Please Have Fun: 2024–present

+Kings of Leon announced their ninth studio album Can We Please Have Fun on February 22, 2024.
+It was released on May 10, 2024, by LoveTap Records and Capitol Records, their first for those labels.
+The lead single, "Mustang", was released the same day as the album's announcement, followed by "Splitscreen" on March 29th and "Nothing To Do" on April 19th.

+On May 28, 2025, the band cancelled upcoming shows in the UK and Europe, with Caleb sharing a video explaining he had broken his foot in a 'freak accident' and could not tour for eight weeks.
+The band made their return on July 18th, performing three successive nights in support of Zach Bryan at the Metlife Stadium, New Jersey.
+On the third night, Caleb Followill joined Zach Bryan and Bruce Springsteen on stage to perform a cover of Springsteen's "Atlantic City".